Toluwalemi/hugo-blog-website/content/blog/the-5-best-django-books-for-beginners.md

 This is a bit different because it is a very nice path to mastering Django.
 Take it from someone who has tried countless book tutorials and video tutorials.
 You do not want to get lost in that bottomless pit.
 Hence, I have taken the time to highlight the top 5 books you'll have to follow to quickly master and solve problems with Django.

 Moreso, most of the other recommendations just write a list of Django books without considering the learning path.
 Mine is quite different.
 If you follow my recommendation in the order presented in this blog post, you will master Django in no time.
 Convinced?
-Alright let's move!
+Alright, let's move!

+PS: I wasn't paid to promote any of the books mentioned here.

 Introduction